heb2016/mysite_start_session09/README.md

 1. Fork and clone the repository
 2. Open a command prompt and activate your djangoenv
-3. Navigate to your mysite directory
+3. Navigate to the directory containing manage.py
 4. Create a database using the model
 `$ python manage.py migrate`
 5. Create a super user - follow the instructions to finish creating super user